All new Toyota Priuses come with a three-year/36,000-mile bumper-to-bumper warranty and a five-year/60,000-mile powertrain warranty from the factory.

 Factory warranties follow the vehicle, not the owner.
 So if you buy a 2-year-old car with 20,000 miles on it, you still have one year or 16,000 miles worth of factory bumper-to-bumper warranty remaining.

+Extended auto warranties offer protection and coverage once the factor warranties end.
 For an extended warranty on your Toyota Prius, you have two options:

 Regardless of whether you go with an extended warranty from a dealer or a third-party provider, you’ll typically get the most value by purchasing whichever plan offers comprehensive, exclusionary protection (often called bumper-to-bumper or Platinum).
 These plans cover 90% or more of the parts on your vehicle.
-Less comprehensive Gold, Silver and powertrain plans are less expensive, but the coverage they provide may leave you no option but to pay out of pocket for pricey repairs.
+Less comprehensive Gold, Silver and powertrain plans are cheaper, but the coverage they provide may leave you no option but to pay out of pocket for pricey repairs.

 Auto warranties only pay for repairs and replacements of specifically covered parts that fail from normal wear and tear, not from damage or accidents.
 Repairs generally aren’t covered under warranty if you don’t properly maintain the vehicle or you make aftermarket modifications.